 Many on-board systems can be monitored from one location.
 For your convenience, this monitoring system is mounted near the kitchen area.

 From this one location, you can check:

-• The status of all three holding tanks: "black waste water," "gray waste water," and fresh water.

-- The level of your LP gas

-- The charge in your 12-volt auxiliary batteries
+- The status of all three holding tanks: "black waste water," "gray waste water," and fresh water. - The charge in your 12-volt auxiliary battery.

-- The generator hour meter.

 There are also switches to turn on the: